AherRahul/portfolio-v1/content/articles/11-java-fundamentals/immutable-classes.md

 ---
 title: Immutable Classes
-description: Learn about Immutable Classes in Java programming.
+description: Learn how to create immutable classes in Java for safer, cleaner, and more efficient code.
+Discover best practices, benefits, and real-world use cases.
 datePublished: 2026-02-27
 dateModified: 2026-02-27
 topics: